About the journal

 Tables

 These should have horizontal rulings separating the header and the last row.
-The word “Table” should precede the table title.
+The word 'Table' should precede the table title.
 Tables should be numbered consecutively with Arabic numerals and have a concise and descriptive title placed above them.
 The number of tables in the manuscript should be limited to a minimum.
+Tables must be presented separately from the main text and attached at the end of the manuscript.

 Figures